charm137/STT-realtime/README.md

 1. For capturing loopback audio on macOS, you will need to install the Blackhole 2ch virtual audio driver (via homebrew or manually).
 2. Use of a venv is recommended
 3. It is also recommended to install the latest torch nightly build if you are using macOS, so that MPS-based GPU acceleration can be utilized
+4. The context window for the LLM hosted on LM Studio can be pretty short, to help with resource usage: 512 or so tokens should suffice

 ## Usage
 Run: